meliq99/NetworkWizards/README.md

 ## Dataset

 The UNSW-NB15 dataset was used for exploratory data analysis (EDA), training, and testing the model.
 The dataset includes a wide range of network traffic data, both normal and malicious.
-The dataset can be found [here](https://research.unsw.edu.au/projects/unsw-nb15-dataset).
+You can be found the  dataset [here](https://research.unsw.edu.au/projects/unsw-nb15-dataset).

 ### Files:
 - **UNSW_NB15_training-set.csv**: The training dataset containing 175341 network flow records.